MatthewWid/Whirl/doc/documentation/systems.md

 Events are identified by a given name.
 There can be multiple listeners on a single event that will all fire when that even is called.
 Events are called in the order that the listeners were initially added in.

 Events do not have to be initialised beforehand.
-You can listen pn any event name and it will be fired if something emits on that same name.
+You can listen on any event name and it will be fired if something emits on that same name.

 ```javascript
 [object].event